Sunday School offers a weekly and consistent opportunity to study the Bible, go deeper in faith, and build relationships within the church community.

 + ASBURY | CHAPEL

-Concentrates on Bible study led by a number of qualified teachers, using the Adult Bible Study series.
-Quarterly socials and service projects are planned.
+A group of senior adults that concentrates on Bible study led by a number of qualified teachers, using the Adult Bible Study series.
+Uses microphone for improved audio accessibility.

 Features small group in-depth discussions on spiritual faith–focused video and book series.
 Participants share prayer concerns and enjoy fellowship.